yumuzi234/e8vm/readme.md

 langauge tool-chain that puts code readability, or more precisely, code comprehensibility as the one and only first priority.

-However, even today, many programming langauges and systems put coding efficiency, performance and safety as first considerations, but readability and comprehensibility as the last
+Note that, even today, many programming langauges and systems put coding efficiency, performance and safety as first considerations, but readability and comprehensibility as the last
 ([for example](http://andrewkelley.me/post/intro-to-zig.html)).